Lil Mariko (EP): Composition and writing

 The main genres of Lil Mariko are hyperpop and trap metal.

 The first track on the EP, "Hi, I'm a Slut" conveys sex positivity as a reclamation and response to "slut-shaming".
 It features heavy bass and electronic synths taking elements from both trap and pop.
-The track was also loosely compared to 100 Gecs, Doja Cat, and Babymetal.
+The track was also loosely compared to 100 gecs, Doja Cat, and Babymetal.
 The second track, "Don't Touch" featuring Full Tac, alternates between synth-filled choruses and Mariko's screams.
 Lyrically, the track describes Lil Mariko's disdain for men who sexually harass women or stare at them for too long.
 Mariko's character fully portrays a personality set on spontaneous violence.
 "100 Dicks" criticized men who send unsolicited dick pics to women.
 The track follows the standard hyperpop flow.
 The next track, "I'm Baby" contains some minor influences from deathcore.
 Mainly the fact that has a heavier sound than its predecessors, and features increasingly guttural vocals.
 The track "Disgusting" features guest vocals from Zheani.
 The sixth track, "Shiny" also featuring Full Tac was described in a similar vain to the previous.
 Being a sex positive, gender equalizing track full of energy.
-Closing track "Catboys" is an fantasied ode to pegging Catboys.
+Closing track "Catboys" is a fantasied ode to pegging Catboys.
 Mariko commented that she wanted to combine something like catboys and drill music.